-The heart of Ravenna is the elegant – and sober – Piazza del Popolo, with its elegant pastel-coloured facades and the exquisite clock tower overlooking the square.
+The heart of Ravenna is the beautiful – and sober – Piazza del Popolo, with its elegant pastel-colored facades and the impressive clock tower overlooking the square.
 Like in most European cities, the most beautiful squares are a gathering place where people meet for a chat, events, politics and more.

 Lovely cobblestone streets and colorful facades

-Life looks peaceful in Ravenna and compared to the hustle-bustle of the big cities the pace here seems calmer and more human.
+Life is peaceful in Ravenna and compared to the hustle-bustle of Milan, where I live.
+The pace here seems calmer and more human.
 The warm and sunny days of autumn invite for a stroll, locals enjoy a stroll along the cobblestone streets or a drink at one of the alfresco cafés in the pretty and colorful Piazza del Popolo, the heart of the city.

 Bicycles and a herbalist shop not to miss

-Small and flat, Ravenna is a perfect city for biking and bicycles are everywhere.
-There’s no better way to get local than pedaling along the many lanes and to a little exercise in a very pleasant way.
+Small and flat, Ravenna is a perfect city for biking and bikes are everywhere.
+There’s no better way to get local than pedaling along the many lanes.

-Even if you’re not into herbs, natural remedies and biological products you shouldn’t miss La Bodèga ad Giorgione, a shop with a long-standing tradition, well-known by locals and an uncommon variety of herbal teas (all home-made) for any kind of need, natural cosmetics, spices, essential oils and lots more.
+Even if you’re not into herbs, natural remedies and biological products you shouldn’t miss La Bodèga ad Giorgione, a shop with a long-standing tradition, well-known by locals and an extraordinary variety of herbal teas (all home-made) for any need, natural cosmetics, spices, essential oils and lots more.

-Shopping is definitely not my thing but trust me, I ended up buying three different sorts of herbal tea and I refrained from purchasing more stuff only because I knew I wouldn’t have enough space in my carry-on.
+Shopping is not my thing but I ended up buying three different sorts of herbal tea, and I refrained from purchasing more stuff only because I knew I wouldn’t have enough space in my carry-on.

 Perhaps it was the deep blue sky and the beautiful light, but I could hardly stop looking at (and taking photos of) the baroque facade of the Santa Maria del Porto basilica.
 Although I love art, architecture, and design, I admit that of all styles baroque is one of my least favorites and that I often skip paintings or buildings from this period.